pingcap/docs-dm/en/key-features.md

 ## Shard merge

-DM supports merging the DML and DDL data in the upstream MySQL/MariaDB sharded tables and replicating the data to the downstream TiDB tables.
+DM supports merging the DML and DDL data in the upstream MySQL/MariaDB sharded tables and replicating the merged data to the downstream TiDB tables.

 ### Restrictions